krm-functions/catalog/docs/package-compositor.md

   name: <destination name of package>
 ```

-The `package-composer` function allows additional metadata to be added
+The `package-compositor` function allows additional metadata to be added
 to the `package-context.yaml` file through the `metadata.spec` field:

 ```
   packages:
   - name: foo
-    sourcePath: examples/package-composer/pkg1
+    sourcePath: examples/package-compositor/pkg1
     metadata:
       spec:
         k2: v2   # Additional key/values to be added to package-context.yaml